otrv4/otrv4/otrv4.md

 Note: OTR version 4 is the latest version to support previous versions.

 ## Key management

-TODO: the point of the "key management" section in OTRv3 is to put this concern as a vertical (how to do key management in the AKE and Data message context).
-Here, we use this section to describe the double ratchet.
-I vote for removing this "Key management" if we only want to talk about the double ratchet.

-TODO: I dont like this section, but if we were to add it, this is how it would look like:
+In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral D-H keys.

+For exchanging conversation messages, OTRv4 uses a key structure, and key-rotation strategy, inspired on the "Double Ratchet" spec.
+The goal is to provide forward secrecy even in the advent of not receiving messages from the other participant for a considerable amount of time.

+The messages are encrypted and authenticated using a set of receiving (and sending) MAC and encryption keys, derived from sending (and receiving) chain keys.

+OTRv4 keys are rotated in two levels:

+1. Root level: every time a new D-H key is advertised/acknowledged a new root key is derived, as long as new initial sending and receiving chain keys.
+2. Chain level: every time a new message needs to be sent before an acknowledgement is received, the sending chain key is rotated, being derived from the previous sending chain key.

-For each correspondent, keep track of:
+In order to manage keys, each correspondent keeps track of:

 ```
-ratchet_flag whether we should ratchet before sending the next message
+ratchet_flag whether we should rotate the root key before sending the next message
 i as Current ratchet id
 j as Previous sent message id
 k as Previous received message id